SnYGame/SnYGame.github.io/game/statuses/defense_down.md

 ## Origin

-Effects that decrease a defensive stat or increase damage taken is common in games.
+Effects that decrease a defensive stat or increase damage taken are common in games.

 ---